Agaie: History

+Shea Trees

-Shea Trees: The abundance of SHEA BUTTER at Wadata and Koriyagi earned Agaie the name "Shea butter" local Government.
-The large scale production of shea butter attracted foreign and local investors e.g. JAICA, GIZ e.t.c including donor agency who repeated visits fast tract the enviable expansion of Agaie Shea butter marketing.
+The abundance of shea butter at Wadata and Koriyagi earned Agaie the name "Shea butter" local Government.
+The large scale production of shea butter attracted foreign and local investors e.g. Jaica, GIZ e.t.c including donor agencies who repeated visits fast tract the enviable expansion of Agaie Shea butter marketing.

+Fishing

-Fishing:- Fishing remain the major occupation of the people of Kintako or Baro Area.
-Fundamentally, the rich potentials in terms of abundant river and aquatic animals informed the council decision to institutionalize the annual GUZASA fishing festival near soje.
+Fishing remain the major occupation of the people of Kintako or Baro Area.
+Fundamentally, the rich potentials in terms of abundant river and aquatic animals informed the council decision to institutionalize the annual Guzasa fishing festival near Soje.